 It looks most companies support the revision #1 of Proposal 8.1-3.
 One commany suggested to reqording the proposal, and one company suggest including cover the End-to-end latency performance with higher layer considerations from RAN2/3.

+Revision #2 of Proposal 8.1-3

 Physical layer positioning latency will be evaluated through analysis and, optionally, numerical evaluation.
 Companies are also encouraged to provide the analysis of higher layer latency.

 Supported by: